-This is the true ‘Expo Legacy’—the Towers-and-Skytrain trifecta.
+This is the true ‘Expo/Olympics Legacy’—the Towers-and-Skytrain urbanism.
 What may not have been anticipated by the government planners is the contagion in land values from tower sites to single family residential properties.
 Thirty years on there is a decisive knock-on effect lifting land prices in housing throughout the region.
 No longer within the bounds of scholarly economic theory, today housing valuations present as fact in newspaper adds, on listing websites and on the front pages metro Vancouver and international media.

 VANCOUVERISM: THE TOWERS FOLLOW THE SKYTRAIN

 2| Building Up Instead of Out

 After the ALR took 30% of urban land off the table in Metro Vancouver in the 1970s, the provincial government made even greater ‘big moves’ in the next decade.
 Decisions to host Expo ’86 and build Towers-and-Skytrain followed in a decade that began in deep recession with 20% interest rates, and finished with the October 1987 market crash.
 Six months after Black Monday the Expo ’86 site sold to a Hong Kong developer.
-However, this is the forgotten part: Government had baked-in the decision to build towers on the Expo site had baked-in by Government long before the time of the sale.
+However, this is the forgotten part: the decision to build towers on the Expo site had baked-in by Government long before the time of the sale.

 The record shows that rebuilding the Expo site as a tower district was the provincial government plan from Day One.
 Infrastructure upgrades and Expo site construction were all carried out as the initial stages in a plan to fill the site with towers once the fair closed.
 Towers-and-Skytrain were the intended Expo 86 legacy.
 Ultimately the fair was about changing the urban paradigm in third largest urban metropolis.
 The century long suburban expansion model would be flipped in favor of the tower urbanism.
 Having the Expo planners ‘design the city’ can be seen today as the preparatory step for non-elected regional government, transit boards holding veto power over local councils, and—yes—runaway inflation in house prices.
 By 1988, two years after Expo ’86 closed, all metro Vancouver governments had bought into the new paradigm: